jttinn/logintemplate/docs/3-ConfigurationSetup2.md

 }

 #### 2.10 GitHub Config:
-To create a save point for all code under the `logintemplate` workspace, you can use Git to commit the current state of your project.
+To create a save point for all code under the `mrclean` workspace, you can use Git to commit the current state of your project.
 Here are the steps to do so:

 2.10.1 **Initialize a Git Repository (if not already initialized):**
    Open a terminal in the root directory of your project and run: